Stocks Retreat on Disappointing Earnings

 ADVERTISEMENT

-Shares of Snapchat parent Snap plunged 20% after the company said Wednesday afternoon that it was struggling to maintain strong user growth.
+Shares of Snapchat parent Snap dropped 4.93, or 21%, to 18.05 after the company said Wednesday afternoon that it was struggling to maintain strong user growth.

 Even with several companies reporting worse-than-expected quarterly results this week, the S&P 500 is on track to post 13% year-over-year earnings growth for the first quarter, according to FactSet.